Why Practice Ownership is Still the Best Option for Young Dentist

-For dental associates considering dental practice ownership – understanding these dynamics is important in order to navigate the current industry’s environment.
-These figures can help you make informed decisions about your career path toward private practice ownership.
+For dental associates considering dental practice ownership, understanding these 3 factors is important.
+It really provides some perspective needed to navigate the current industry trends.
+These figures can help you see the strength of the industry and how ownership can be a strong path forward in your career.
 As always NEXT LEVEL CONSULTANTS can help you get into practice ownership when you’re ready.

 - The largest segment in the industry today.

-- 39% of dentists, work in practices with one location and two or more dentists.
+- 39% of working dentists work in practices with one location with two or more dentists.

 - Solo Practitioners: